 When you own rental property, you are essentially running a small business.
 This means that you can use your business expenses to reduce your business income, thus reduce your overall taxes.
 It is not uncommon for rental property investors to pay no income tax at all.
 Here are ten primary tax deductions for rental property … Read more Top 10 Tax Deductions for Landlords

-This is a recurring debate – should you buy insurance on the cheap, through a term policy, or should you opt for whole life insurance with its cash value/investment feature and coverage for life?
-The answer will depend on where you are in life (often how old you are), but will usually favor term in … Read more Term Life vs Whole Life Insurance: Which One is Better for You?
+This is a recurring debate – should you buy life insurance on the cheap, through a term life policy, or should you opt for whole life insurance with its cash value/investment feature and coverage for life?
+The answer will depend on where you are in life (often how old you are), but the answer will … Read more Term Life vs Whole Life Insurance: Which One is Better for You?

 We can all see the benefits of having a large retirement portfolio.
 If it’s big enough, it can provide you with a standard of living comparable to — or even higher than — the one that you have when you’re working.
 But let’s face it, not everyone will have a retirement portfolio that will be … Read more Should You Pay Off Debt or Save for Retirement?